oSoWoSo/disroot-howto/pages/02.nextcloud/02.Apps/Calendar/docs.md

 - rename your calendar,
 - download it
-- get an url link to sync it with other devices
+- get a url link to sync it with other devices
-- delete your calendar.<br>
+- delete your calendar.

 ![](calendar_edit1.png)

 -------------------------
 ## Create an event
-You can create a new event in your calendar by clicking in the calendar app on the day of the event.
-A panel will appear on the right side, where you can fill with the informations of the event.<br>
+You can create a new event in your calendar by clicking in the calendars *main window* simply on the day of the event.
+A panel will appear on the right side, where you can fill with the information of the event.

 ![](calendar_edit_menu.png)